 Washing Machine Door

-Whether you have a top load or a front load washer, leave the door open when not in use.
-This will help prevent odor-causing mold and mildew to form.
+Whether you have a top load or a front load washer, wipe it down after each use (along with the gasket on front load machines), and leave the door open to air dry when not in use—this will help prevent odor-causing mold and mildew from forming.

-Once a month, it’s suggested to perform maintenance on your washing machine.
+Once a month, it’s suggested to perform minor maintenance on your washing machine.
 For front-loading machines, clean the rubber seals on the door and dispensers as needed.
 It will help clear up any detergent, hair and other debris that has built up.
-If you’ve noticed that unwelcome mildew stench forming, perform a tub cleanse using vinegar.
-Set your washer to the hottest temperature, select extra rinse if that option is available, and add white vinegar to the bleach dispenser to the max fill level (make sure there is absolutely NO bleach in there first).
+If you’ve noticed a mildew stench forming, perform a tub cleanse using vinegar.
+Set your washer to the hottest temperature and add white vinegar to the bleach dispenser to the max fill level (make sure there is absolutely NO bleach in there first).
 For top-load washers, add 4 cups of white vinegar after setting the washer to the hottest temperature at the highest capacity.
 Lift the lid to stop the machine once it’s filled and allow it to sit for a few hours before closing to finish the cycle.

 Follow these simple and easy tips to help make doing laundry a breeze.
 With preparation, pre-treating and my pro-tips, you’ll be having loads of fun before you know it!
 Don’t let laundry be the daunting chore it once was.
 Here’s to finding the laundry routine you can’t live without and reclaiming your weekends!